Unworkable, Unavoidable, Urgent, Underserved: The 4U Framework for Prioritizing Problems

 The combination of these factors led to Juicero's downfall, highlighting the importance of ensuring a product addresses significant, urgent, and unavoidable problems, and serves an underserved market segment effectively.

-Using the 4U Framework in Action: Aligning AI Initiatives
+Real-World Example: Using the 4U Framework to Align AI Initiatives

 Imagine a team of executives who want to leverage AI as quickly as possible.
 They're excited about its potential, but struggle to agree on which AI projects to pursue first.
 This lack of alignment can lead to wasted resources, missed opportunities, and frustration among employees.